All About Diabetes

-People with prediabetes experience higher than normal blood sugar levels but not high enough to be diagnosed as having type 2 diabetes.
+People with prediabetes experience higher than normal blood sugar levels but not high enough to be diagnosed with type 2 diabetes.
 Though not yet diagnosed as a type 2 diabetic, people with prediabetes also demonstrate an increased risk of heart disease and stroke.

 Aside from the challenges of living with the disease itself, diabetes can also cause a host of additional health complications.
-We’ve summarized below some of the various diabetes complications, shared from the American Diabetes Association.
+We’ve summarized below some of the various diabetes complications shared by the American Diabetes Association.